codecov/codecov-action/README.md

 Codecov's Action currently supports five inputs from the user: `token`, `file`, `flags`,`name`, and `fail_ci_if_error`.
 These inputs, along with their descriptions and usage contexts, are listed in the table below:

->**Update**: We've removed the `yml` parameter with the latest release of this action.
-Please put your custom codecov yaml file at the root of the repo because other locations will no longer be supported in the future.

 | Input  | Description | Usage |
 | :---:     |     :---:   |    :---:   |
 | `token`  | Used to authorize coverage report uploads  | *Required for private repos* |